Compare models

 Miscellaneous

-• Biometric Security: Both the iPhone XR and iPhone XS Max rely on Face ID for secure authentication, allowing for facial recognition to unlock the device and authorize payments.
+• Biometric Security: Both the iPhone XR and iPhone XS Max rely on Face ID for secure authentication, enabling facial recognition for unlocking the device and authorizing payments.

 Weight